LLNL/zfp/docs/source/limitations.rst

   opportunities for compression, e.g., if the complex magnitude is constant and only the phase varies.

-- Version |omprelease| adds support for OpenMP compression.
-However, OpenMP decompression is not yet supported.

 - Version |cudarelease| adds support for CUDA compression and decompression.
-  However, only the fixed-rate compression mode is so far supported.
+  However, all compression modes are not yet supported (see the :ref:`execution` section).

 - As of version |4drelease|, |zfp| supports compression and decompression of 4D arrays.
 However, |zfp| does not yet implement a 4D compressed